Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Introduction

 CNN-based fluid flow data reconstruction can also be regarded as a promising field.
-For instance, the CNN-based super-resolution analysis proposed by Fukami et al. \citep{FFT2019a} is a proof of concept of fluid flow data recovery with machine learning.
-The aim of super resolution is to reconstruct high-resolution data from its low-resolution counterpart.
-Since this low-resolution part can also be replaced for various forms which indicates low-resolution fluid flow information, e.g., local sensor measurements and limited availability of data, the super-resolution idea has been extended to not only numerical \citep{LTHL2020,kim2020unsupervised} but also experimental studies \citep{DHLK2019,MFF2020,CZXG2019}.
-From the view of estimation, the combination of CNN and MLP can widely be seen for their purposes, since their output shape often has a form of scalar.
-For example, \citet{SP2019} attempted to predict the small-scale structures in the ocean turbulence called {\it atoms} using a CNN.
-Otherwise, \citet{MFZF2020} visualized the internal procedures of CNN-MLP model with fluid flow analyses toward practical applications from the perspective on interpretability.
+For instance, the CNN-based super-resolution analysis proposed by Fukami et al.~\cite{FFT2019a} is a proof of concept of fluid flow data recovery with machine learning.
+The aim of the super-resolution analysis is to reconstruct high-resolution data from its low-resolution counterpart.
+Since this low-resolution part can also be replaced \fg{by} various forms \fg{of} low-resolution fluid flow information, e.g., local sensor measurements and limited availability of data, the super-resolution idea has been extended to not only numerical~\cite{LTHL2020,kim2020deep} but also experimental studies~\cite{DHLK2019,MFF2020,CZXG2019}.
+From the view of estimation, the combination of CNN and MLP can widely be seen for their purposes, since their output shape \fg{is} often \fg{in} a form of scalar.
+For example, Salehipour and Peltier~\cite{SP2019} attempted to predict the small-scale structures in the ocean turbulence called {\it atoms} using a CNN.
+Otherwise, Morimoto et al.~\cite{MFZF2020} visualized the internal procedures of the CNN-MLP model with fluid flow analyses toward practical applications from the perspective on interpretability.